-A non-matriculating student taking any courses for academic credit at Phillips will be charged a \$60 Enrollment Fee.
-The student must fill out an admissions application form and submit it to the Admissions Office to be processed, along with an official transcript from the student's degree-granting institution.
-A non-matriculating student may enroll in a maximum of nine (9) units.
-Non-matriculating students are required to meet with the Independent Studies Coordinator, Registration Office, and Business Office prior to beginning coursework.
-Current tuition and Materials and Technology Fees apply.
+Applicants who wish to take courses without enrolling in a degree or credential program may apply for non-degree seeking status.
+The student must complete an application for admission with appropriate fee and submit it to the Admissions Office along with an official transcript from the student's degree-granting institution.
+A non-degree seeking student may enroll in a maximum of nine (9) units and is required to meet with the Independent Studies Coordinator, Registration Office, and Business Office prior to beginning coursework.
+A non-degree seeking student taking any courses for academic credit will be charged a \$60 enrollment fee, current tuition, and the Materials and Technology Fees.
+Non-degree seeking students are not eligible to receive financial aid.